The Assignment Statement. The variation on the

 statement also works

-s.
+with lists.
 We looked at this in the section called “Multiple Assignment Statement”.
 Multiple variables are set by

-decomposing the items in the list
+decomposing the items in the list.

 >>>